dolittle/Runtime/Documentation/_index.md

 [RFC 2119](https://tools.ietf.org/html/rfc2119).

-This page will contain content about the Dolittle Runtime
+This page will contain content about the overview of the Dolittle platform and important concepts when building products on the Dolittle platform.